puppetlabs/puppet-docs/source/pe/3.7/rbac_ldap.md

 The value provided by the user login attribute must be unique among all entries under the User RDN + Base DN search base you’ve set up.
 For example, say you’ve selected the following settings:

-	base DN = `dc=example,dc=com`
+	base DN = dc=example,dc=com
-	user RDN = `null`
+	user RDN = null
-	user login attribute = `cn`
+	user login attribute = cn

 When Harold tries to log in, the console searches the external directory for any entries under `dc=example,dc=com` that have the attribute/value pair `cn=harold`.
 (This attribute/value pair does not need to be contained within the DN).
-If there is another user with the DN `cn=harold,ou=OtherUsers,dc=example,dc=com`, two results will be returned and the login will not succeed, because the console does not know which entry to use.
+However, if there is another user named Harold who has the DN `cn=harold,ou=OtherUsers,dc=example,dc=com`, two results will be returned and the login will not succeed because the console does not know which entry to use.

 This problem can be solved in one of two ways: